jorgediegocrespo/XamarinNfc/README.md

 # XamarinNfc
-Example of how to use NFC on Xamarin apps
+Example of how to use NFC on Xamarin apps with mifare and desfire protocols